n0raitor/archlinux/_posts/2012-12-05-maintenance.md

 sudo systemctl status fstrim.timer  # should be active now
 ```

-### Set up XKILL Shotcut

-Check the shotcuts menu.
-If xkill is added, skip to the next heading.
-If not, add this:
-Ctrl+Alt+X        ->        xkill

 ### Make Arch Stable (Golden Rules)

 1. Do Backups with Timeshift and BtrFS